 Luckily for you, one of my favorite things to eat (probably like any other Mexican) is tacos, so you can bet I know where the best tacos in my hometown are.

-I’m so passionate about this topic that I actually wrote an entire article on the best tacos in Puerto Vallarta.
-But here’s a quick rundown:
+I’m so passionate about this topic (LOL) that I actually wrote an entire article on the best tacos in Puerto Vallarta (you’re welcome!).

 Explore Marina Vallarta

-The first thing you will see when entering La Marina is a beautiful, huge whale sculpture.
+The first thing you will see when entering La Marina is a beautiful and huge whale sculpture.

 La Marina is a residential area with several condominiums, hotels, and luxury residences in front of golf courses and the beach.